WICG/performance-memory/explainer.md

 used by any related similar-origin browsing context, it must be included in the memory estimate.

-getMemoryEstimate must include memory used for:
+getMemoryEstimateUASpecific must include memory used for:
 * ServiceWorkers controlling any window, iframe or worker that is otherwise being included in the memory estimate.
 * SharedWorkers accessible by any window, iframe or worker that is otherwise